 Apply the paint using a clean cotton rag.
 In this project I’m using a piece of an old bath towel.

 When finished I’ll toss it because there won’t be much left of it.
 Make sure your rag is cotton as it absorbs the paint making application a breeze.

 Always begin on the back side first so you can get the feel and apply by rubbing in towards the grain of the wood.
 Take your time and enjoy the process.

 To achieve your finish you may have to rub the paint in a little harder so use those muscles.

 I used this technique on a regular basis at many of my Make and Take Workshops.
 It was easy to learn and everybody loved it.

 This piece was stained using Fusion Fork York Red.

 This color is spectacular in person and look at the grain appearing through.
 Together they both complement like it was meant to be.

 More Colors using Chalk an Behr Paint

-I really like the white; I’m looking forward to creating a future project using this technique.
-Staining with paint will be a new staple for many future projects so stay tuned for more.
-Hope you enjoyed this staining with paint technique.
+I really like the white and it’s given me some neat ideas for a future project.
+Staining with paint will be a new staple for future ideas so stay tuned for more.